heartysoft/alpine-confluent-kafka-client/README.md

 ![build-status](https://travis-ci.org/heartysoft/alpine-confluent-kafka-client.svg?branch=master)

-A docker container that pip installs the confluent kafka client including dependencies like librdkafka running on alpine.
+A docker container that pip installs the confluent kafka client including dependencies, like librdkafka, running on alpine.

 ## This is a base box for kafka client applications.
 This is not kafka itself.